A travelling wave approach to a multi-agent system with a path-graph topology: Controllers for the boundaries

 \subsection{Stability of the controllers}

-To prove stability of the control law, we first need to prove stability of the WTF.
-The proof is given in \ref{appendim_stability_wtf}. \begin{lem} If $M(s)$ is proper and has no CRHP (closed right half-plane) zeros and no CRHP poles, except for poles at the origin, and if $1+4M(\jmath \omega)$ does not intersect the non-positive real axis for $\omega \in (0,\infty)$, then the wave transfer function $G(s)$ corresponding to $M(s)$ is asymptotically stable. \end{lem}
+To prove stability of the control law, we first need to prove stability of the WTF given some assumptions on the open-loop transfer function $\ol(s)$.
+The proof is given in \ref{appendim_stability_wtf}. \begin{lem} If $M(s)$ is proper and has no CRHP (closed right half-plane) zeros and no CRHP poles, except for poles at the origin, and if the Nyquist plot of $M(\jmath \omega)$ does not intersect the real interval $(-\infty, -1/4)$, then the wave transfer function $G(s)$ in (\ref{eq:wtf_intro1}) corresponding to $M(s)$ is asymptotically stable. \end{lem}

 We show below that the controllers do not destabilize the system (proof is in \ref{appendix_soft_boundary_stability}).
 The opposite is true: their use make the system even string stable for arbitrary platoon size.
-This guarantees very good transients. \begin{defn}[{\cite{Eyre1998a}}] A system is called $L_2$ string stable if there is an upper bound on the $L_2$-induced system norm of $T_{0,i}(s)$ that does not depend on the number of agents, where $T_{0,i}(s)=\frac{X_i(s)}{X_{\text{ref}}(s)}$. \end{defn} \begin{thm} If the WTFs are asymptotically stable, then the multi-agent system with the path-graph topology and the control law from Theorem~\ref{lem:soft_boundary_control} or Theorem~\ref{lem:hard_boundary_control} is asymptotically stable.
-Furthermore, these control laws implemented with the wave absorber, located on the first or rear-end agent, make the multi-agent system $L_2$ string stable. \end{thm}
+This guarantees very good transients. \begin{defn}[{\cite{Eyre1998a}}] A system is called $L_2$ string stable if there is an upper bound on the $L_2$-induced system norm of $T_{0,i}(s)$ that does not depend on the number of agents, where $T_{0,i}(s)=\frac{X_i(s)}{X_{\text{ref}}(s)}$. \end{defn} \begin{thm} If the WTFs are asymptotically stable, then the multi-agent system with the path-graph topology and the control laws from Theorem~\ref{lem:soft_boundary_control} or Theorem~\ref{lem:hard_boundary_control} is asymptotically stable.
+Furthermore, these control laws implemented together with the end-node wave absorbers, located on the \nth{1} or $N^{\mathrm{th}}$ agent, make the multi-agent system $L_2$ string stable. \end{thm} In order to guarantee stability, all WTFs corresponding to the open loops of the agents must satisfy Lemma \ref{lem:stability_wtf}.
+This, combined with boundary controllers, gives a sufficient stability condition.
+Note that without the boundary absorbers, it is hard to make any stability statement using wave approach.